EightShin/Group-5---Government/README.md

     ・User input how many voters is going to be simulated.
     ・then randomly cast votes on both category which is president/vice president.
 5. Vote Counting and Display

+What We need Exception handling and File System (Export a Text.file).